Athlete Leadership - Athletes for Hope

 Dalton Risner, Football

-Dalton Risner is a Colorado native and current offensive lineman for the Minnesota Vikings.
-After playing collegiately at Kansas State University, Risner went on to play for his home state’s team, the Denver Broncos.
+Dalton Risner is a Colorado native and current offensive lineman for the Cincinnati Bengals.
+After playing collegiately at Kansas State University, Risner went on to play for his home state’s team, the Denver Broncos as well as the Minnesota Vikings.
 While Risner has had a successful NFL career, his work with Special Olympics, Camp Hope and other works around the community demonstrate his passion for helping others.
 Risner received the Denver Broncos nomination for the 2022 Walter Payton Man of the Year award and continues to do great work throughout his community through his “RisnerUP” foundation with its mission to spread positivity through love and kindness for all.

 Carolyn Swords, Basketball